 Coconut oil also helps protect the keratin in our hair making it easier to seal in moisture.
 So even if your hair happens to get in contact with chlorine water your hair strands already have a safe coat of olive or coconut oil on them.
 So hurry, and head to your nearest beauty supply store and rack up on this product!

 Use Leave In Conditioner

-Unlike most conditioners that you use while in the shower, these leave in products are used after you wash your hair and then rinsed out during your next wash day.
-Since leave-in conditioner adds an extra dash of moisture to your hair, chlorine will have a difficult time drying out and getting into your hair follicles.
-There are also special leave in conditioners used explicitly for swimming.
+Unlike most conditioners that you use while in the shower, these leave-in products are used after you wash your hair and then rinsed out during your next wash day.
+Since the leave-in conditioner adds an extra dash of moisture to your hair, the chlorine will have a difficult time drying out and getting into your hair follicles.
+There are also special leave-in conditioners used explicitly for swimming.

 Wearing a swim cap is probably the best alternatives if you do not like using a lot of hair care products.
 These caps are inexpensive and come in all different shapes and sizes.

 Swim caps reduce the load of water that encounters your hair and lessen the amount of hair that can come in contact with your face while swimming.
 They're also reusable and since your scalp won't be exposed to the chlorine as much in this, it will help your hair maintain it's health.